brooklynrail/brooklynrail-platform/content/events/2021/01/on-the-third-space-jasmine-wahi-jaret-vadera.md

 ---
-title: "On the Third Space: Jasmine Wahi & Jaret Vadera"
+title: "On the Third Space: Jasmine Wahi, Jaret Vadera, K. Desireé Milwood"
 summary: Curator and Dec/Jan guest critic Jasmine Wahi is joined by artist Jaret Vadera and poet K. Desireé Milwood for a dialogue on hybridity and the “third space” from the social to the political and everything in between.
 We’ll